 Kelingking Beach : do you really deserve it ?

 Kelingking Beach is one of the most beautiful beaches in Nusa Penida island.
-And in my opinion in Bali in the “wild beach” category.
-Even if you don’t want to go all the way down, take the small path that goes down along the ridge line, at least for a few meters,.
+And in my opinion the most beautiful in Bali in the “wild beach” category.
+Even if you don’t want to go all the way down, take the small path that goes down along the ridge line, at least for a few meters.
 You will be much quieter and the photos will be much better.
 Another piece of advice, take your photos before going down, you will probably be less photogenic after climbing back …

 The first part of the trail, along the ridge line to the first turn is also quite easy.
 And you can check there if you have the courage to go all the way down to the beach.
 If you have children, you may want to stop there.
 And rather go to Crystal Bay or Atuh Beach, which are more accessible with children.

 The trail then continues to the beach.
 I went down there several times, before a fire burnt all the vegetation of the cliff.
 The fire destroyed the whole complex system of ropes and wooden poles built to facilitate the descent.
 But the trail to the beach has been rebuilt since and is much safer.

 Do not give up halfway through.
 Because climbing up is easier than climbing down.
 You are indeed facing the slope and it is much more reassuring and therefore paradoxically less tiring.

 How long to go down to Kelingking Beach?

 It takes 20 minutes to get down to Kelingking Beach.
 It is essential to wear good shoes and to pay particular attention to your steps.
 Signs indicate that access to the beach is under your sole responsibility.
 And allow 30 minutes to climb back from the beach.